Thousands of migrants risk journey through Latin America

 Paso Canoas, Costa Rica (CNN)Yolanda ticks off the countries she and her husband have passed through in the last three months: Brazil, Peru, Ecuador, Colombia, Panama and now Costa Rica.
 But she is no tourist.

 "A lot of roads, lots of bus rides, and a lot of walking too," she tells CNN, agreeing to be interviewed but asking that we only use her first name and not show her face.
-"For a 17-month pregnant woman that is a long, long time."
+"For a 7-month pregnant woman, that is a long, long time."

 Yolanda says she is originally from Congo.
 She and her husband are among tens of thousands of migrants -- many from Africa and Haiti -- criss-crossing South and Central America trying to reach the United States.